RuiLin-l/Coherent_State_preparation/README.md

-These two files are the code for the article "Digital Quantum Simulation and Circuit Learning for the Generation of Coherent States", which will be published on Entropy soon.
+These two files are the code for the article "Digital Quantum Simulation and Circuit Learning for the Generation of Coherent States", Entropy 2022, 24(11), 1529; https://doi.org/10.3390/e24111529
 The environment required is as follow:
 Python --3.6.5
 qiskit --0.34.2